 Social media is a powerful tool that connects you with friends, family, and other loved ones.
 Over 4.2 billion people use the internet worldwide, and more than 3 billion are active social media users.
 Social media interactions aren’t limited to personal connections; 80 percent of Instagram users follow at least one business.
-With all the ads that your Facebook news feed, it’s easy to connect with brands while catching up on friend’s timelines.
+With all the ads that your Facebook news feed, it’s easy to connect with brands while catching with your friend.
 That being said, does social media have an impact on healthcare?
 And, what does this mean for digital marketing?

-Many industries have started to realize the value of social media’s capacity to connect with consumers.
-Platforms help companies increase brand awareness, share information, and partner with industry influencers.
+Many industries leverage social media’s capacity to connect with consumers.
+Digital Marketing on social media helps companies increase brand awareness, share information, and partner with industry influencers.
 Traditional marketing strategies are seeing less emphasis as social media becomes the wave of the future.

-Healthcare has been a bit slower on the uptake.
+The healthcare industry has been a bit slower on the uptake.
 The industry is just starting to acknowledge the undeniable impact social media can have on the quality of healthcare services.
 This reluctance could be due to the risks to patients and providers that must be taken into consideration.
 Confidentiality and privacy of patient information be must be upheld at all times.
 However, social media can get information out to consumers faster than any other tool.
-Here is a look at the history of social media and the positive impact on healthcare quality.
+Here is a look at the history of social media and its positive impact on healthcare quality.

 The Highs and Lows of Social Media